OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/docs.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Your Sphinx documentation will need its own docs/conf.py, theme directory, and style.css so that you may customize the docs
 into something that will make them their own.
-You can use OpenMDAO's docs/conf.py, docs/_theme/theme.conf and
+You can use OpenMDAO's `docs/conf.py`, `docs/_theme/theme.conf` and
-docs/_theme/static/style.css as a starting point.
+`docs/_theme/static/style.css` as a starting point.

 OpenMDAO numpydoc monkeypatch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OpenMDAO uses a monkeypatch to the numpydoc standard that allows extra fields in docstrings such as `Options` and `Parameters`.
-It also removes private Attributes (those beginning with an underscore) from the autodocumentation.
+It also removes private Attributes (those beginning with an underscore) from the auto-documentation pages.
+To import this:

 :code:`from openmdao.docs.utils.patch import do_monkeypatch`

-Then simply calling the :code:`do_monkeypatch()` from your conf.py would set your docstrings up to behave similarly to OpenMDAO's.
+Then simply calling the :code:`do_monkeypatch()` from within your conf.py would set your docstrings up to behave similarly to OpenMDAO's.

 OpenMDAO docs Makefile
 ~~~~~~~~~~~~~~~~~~~~~~

-The OpenMDAO docs/Makefile can be used as a template for making Sphinx documentation, and can accomplish several things that
+The OpenMDAO `docs/Makefile` can be used as a template for making Sphinx documentation, and can accomplish several things that
-the default Makefile falls short of (e.g. just building a file that has changed rather than the whole project):
+the default Makefile falls short of (e.g. only building files that have recently changed, rather than the whole project; e.g. rebuilding
+an .rst file whose embed-code dependency has changed, though the .rst file hasn't) Here are the commands from OpenMDAO's Makefile:

 .. code-block:: makefile

     ###################################
-    # RULES (that comprise the commands)

-    build:
-        $(SPHINXBUILD) -b html $(ALLSPHINXOPTS) $(BUILDDIR)/html
-        @echo "Build finished.
-The HTML pages are in $(BUILDDIR)/html."

-    buildall:
-        $(SPHINXBUILD) -a -b html $(ALLSPHINXOPTS) $(BUILDDIR)/html
-        @echo "Build finished.
-The HTML pages are in $(BUILDDIR)/html."

-    touch:
-        touch $$file

-    # source doc build indicator, to trigger conf.py
-    make_srcdocs:
-        touch make_sourcedocs

-    #clean up the sourcedocs indicator
-    post_remove:
+    # COMMANDS

+    # to remake only recently-changed files, not the entire document base.
+    #  note - first item in makefile is default action of "make"
+    html-update: mock redbaron matplotlib build

+    # to force the rebuild a file when its dependecy (e.g. code-embed) changes, not its rst file
+    single: mock redbaron matplotlib touch build

+    # build it all over again (note: make all == make html)
+    all html: make_srcdocs mock redbaron matplotlib tagg buildall post_remove

+    # build it all on CI machines; all warnings are raised as errors.
+    travis: make_srcdocs mock redbaron matplotlib tagg buildalltravis post_remove

+    clean:
+        rm -rf $(BUILDDIR)/*
+        rm -rf _srcdocs/*
+        rm -rf tags
+        rm -rf tmp
         rm -rf make_sourcedocs

-    # installation testers
-    mock:
-        @(python -c "import mock" >/dev/null 2>&1) || (echo "The 'mock' package \
-        is required to build the docs.
-Install with:\n pip install mock"; exit 1)

-    redbaron:
-        @(python -c "import redbaron" >/dev/null 2>&1) || (echo "The 'redbaron' package \
-        is required to build the docs.
-Install with:\n pip install redbaron"; exit 1)

-    matplotlib:
-        @(python -c "import matplotlib" >/dev/null 2>&1) || (echo "The 'matplotlib' package \
-        is required to build the docs.
-Install with:\n pip install matplotlib"; exit 1)

-    # run the tagging preprocessors
-    tagg:
-        python utils/preprocess_tags.py
+        rm -rf doc_plot_*.png

 OpenMDAO Auto-documentation Generator